Skip to main content

 What Are the Best Ways to Help Control Alcohol Withdrawal Symptoms

-What Are the Best Ways to Help Control Alcohol Withdrawal Symptoms?
+What Are the Best Ways to Help Control Alcohol Withdrawal Signs?

 There are also some ways that you can employ to help control symptoms of alcohol withdrawal if you are undergoing treatment.
-Some of the best ways that can help you control alcohol withdrawal symptoms usually include:
+Some of the best ways to help you control alcohol withdrawal symptoms usually include:

-• Remain hydrated: You may lose a large amount of water from your body during withdrawal, especially if you are experiencing vomiting.
-Taking electrolytes and drinking water can help you stay hydrated and fight feelings of nausea.
+• Remain hydrated: You may lose a large amount of water during withdrawal, especially if you are vomiting.
+Taking electrolytes and drinking water can help you stay hydrated and ease nausea.

-• Adopt a healthy diet: A healthy and nutritious diet will help maintain balanced glucose levels.
+• Adopt a healthy diet: A balanced, nutritious diet will help maintain stable glucose levels.

-• Take a cool shower: A cool shower can help stop you from worrying about physical feelings of withdrawal and may help avoid symptoms like hot flashes, sweating, and clammy skin.
+• Take a cool shower: A cool shower can help you avoid worrying about physical symptoms of withdrawal and may help prevent symptoms like hot flashes, sweating, and clammy skin.

-• Ask a supportive friend to help you: You can ask someone to stay with you to support you.
-If you do not have someone to stay with you the whole time, you can ask friends or family members to check in on you on a regular basis.
+• Ask a supportive friend to help you: You can ask someone to stay with you.
+If you do not have someone to stay with you the whole time, you can invite friends or family to check in on you regularly.

-• Focus on moderate exercise: You might not be allowed to try strenuous exercises, but moderate exercise can be helpful.
+• Focus on moderate exercise: You might not be allowed to do strenuous exercise, but moderate exercise can still be helpful.
 Exercise can be a helpful mind-body tool for people addressing substance use disorders.

 • Try to stay busy: Search for ways to stay occupied.
 This can not only prevent you from thinking about withdrawal symptoms; it can also help you fight alcohol cravings.
 Reading a book, going for a walk, talking to a friend, listening to music, or beginning a new hobby can be good choices.